Based on Your Reading:

 If the patient is a candidate for surgery, the surgeon will consider the size and location of the tumor.
 If the tumor is localized to the pleural lining, P/D may suffice, but if the tumor has spread to the lung, EPP may be necessary to remove a greater portion of the tumor.

-Mesothelioma specialists can use a variety of imaging scans to try to assess the extent of the cancer’s spread, but in many cases, a surgeon will not make the final judgement call until they have opened the patient’s chest cavity during surgery and seen the extent of the tumor growth directly.
+Mesothelioma specialists can use a variety of imaging scans to try to assess the extent of the cancer’s spread, but in many cases, a surgeon will not make the final judgment call until they have opened the patient’s chest cavity during surgery and seen the extent of the tumor growth directly.
 A surgeon may begin surgery intending to perform P/D but then realize an EPP would be better, or the other way around.

 Choosing between the two procedures is complex, but both surgeries can give the patient a good chance to live longer with pleural mesothelioma.
+A mesothelioma specialist is the best doctor to help a patient and their loves ones make the decision between an EPP or the P/D surgeries.